 Investment Options

-Employees need access to a variety of investment choices to build a diversified retirement portfolio.
+Employees need access to various investment choices to build a diversified retirement portfolio.
 A strong 401k provider should offer:

 - Mutual Funds & ETFs – A mix of actively and passively managed funds tailored to different risk levels.

-- Target Date Funds – Investments that automatically adjust as an employee nears retirement.
+- Target Date Funds – Target Date Funds are investments that automatically adjust as an employee nears retirement.

 - Managed Portfolios – Professionally managed plans that optimize returns based on market conditions.